cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

  (a concrete execution strategy to evaluate the query) as output.
 The goal of the query optimizer is to select the fastest executing query plan.
 It achieves this by enumerating the space of equivalent query plans (the plan space) and using a cost model to estimate the runtime cost of each candidate plan.
 </em></p>

+# User-Defined Functions (UDFs)

-However, a large number of SQL queries make calls to User-Defined Functions (UDFs) which are procedural functions written in non-SQL programming languages such as Python or PL/SQL.
+Billions of SQL queries per day make calls to User-Defined Functions (UDFs) which are procedural functions written in non-SQL programming languages such as Python or PL/SQL.
 Since UDFs are procedural (non-declarative) functions, they are opaque and the query optimizer cannot reason about them, leading to slow, inefficient query plans.

 ![Figure 2: UDF Example.](udf.png)
 <p style="text-align: left;">